walmartlabs/concord/console/README.md

 It will start a HTTP server on port 3000, with API request proxy to 8001.

-To use the custom (branded) forms feature, start the development proxy server using
+The easiest way to test custom (branded) forms is to use the console's docker image:
 ```
-npm run dev
+./docker-images/console/local.sh
 ```

+The UI will be available on the port 8080.

 ### Type checking